-Most environmental noise sources such as roads, quarries, and airports fluctuate throughout the day.
+Most outdoor noise sources such as roads, quarries, and airports fluctuate throughout the day.
 Figure C1 shows a sample of an hour long environmental noise measurement with the noise level on the y axis and time on the x axis.
-The blue trace shows the L{Aeq} measured every second.
+The blue trace in Figure C1 shows the L{Aeg} measured every second.